VonMisesHayek/Submissions/README.md

 # Codeforces
 My solutions to some Codeforces problems.
 My Codeforces handle is `friedrich_hayek`.

-Here is a list of the problems with corresponding time and memory used.
-Last problem added: Stones on the Table.
+Here is a list of the problems with corresponding time and memory used, the language is GNUC11.
+Last problem added: System Administrator.

 |Problem|Time|Memory|Date|
 | -- | -- | -- | -- |